Sint Eustatius: "First Salute"

-Capture by British Admiral Rodney 1791
+Capture by British Admiral George Rodney 1781

 The British took the Andrew Doria incident seriously, and protested bitterly against the continuous trade between the United Colonies and St. Eustatius.
 In 1778, Lord Stormont claimed in Parliament that, "if Sint Eustatius had sunk into the sea three years before, the United Kingdom would already have dealt with George Washington".
 Nearly half of all American Revolutionary military supplies were obtained through St. Eustatius.
 Nearly all American communications to Europe first passed through the island.
 The trade between St. Eustatius and the United States was the main reason for the Fourth Anglo-Dutch War of 1780–1784.
-Notably, the British Admiral George Brydges Rodney, having occupied the island for Great Britain in 1781, urged the commander of the landing troops, Major-General Sir John Vaughan, to seize "Mr. Smith at the house of Jones – they (the Jews of St. Eustatius, Caribbean Antilles) cannot be too soon taken care of – they are notorious in the cause of America and France."
+Notably, the British Admiral George Brydges Rodney, having occupied the island for Great Britain in 1781, urged the commander of the landing troops, Major-General Sir John Vaughan, to seize "Mr. Smith at the house of Jones – they (the Jews of St. Eustatius, Caribbean Antilles) cannot be too soon taken care of – they are notorious in the cause of America and France".
 The war was disastrous for the Dutch economy.

-Britain declared war on the Republic of the Seven United Netherlands on 20 December 1780.
+Britain declared war on the Dutch Republic on 20 December 1780.
 Even before officially declaring war, Britain had outfitted a massive battle fleet to take and destroy the weapons depot and vital commercial centre that St. Eustatius had become.
 British Admiral George Brydges Rodney was appointed the commander of the battle fleet.
 3 February 1781, the massive fleet of 15 ships of the line and numerous smaller ships transporting over 3,000 soldiers appeared before St. Eustatius prepared to invade.
 Governor De Graaff did not know about the declaration of war.
 Rodney offered De Graaff a bloodless surrender to his superior force.
-Rodney had over 1,000 cannon to De Graaff's one dozen cannon and a garrison of sixty men.
-De Graaff surrendered the island, but first fired two rounds as a show of resistance in honour of Dutch Admiral Lodewijk van Bylandt, who commanded a ship of the Dutch Navy which was in the harbor.
+Rodney had more than 1,000 cannon to De Graaff's one dozen cannon and a garrison of sixty men.
+De Graaff surrendered the island, but first fired two rounds as a show of resistance in honor of Dutch Admiral Lodewijk van Bylandt, who commanded a ship of the Dutch Navy which was in the harbor.
 Ten months later, the island was conquered by the French, allies of the Dutch Republic in the war.
 The Dutch regained control over the looted and plundered island in 1784.